Skip to content

 # Wipe the Steam lobby ID then display the default lobby ID and player list title

-LOBBY_ID = 0
+lobby_id = 0

 # Close session with all users

-for MEMBERS in LOBBY_MEMBERS:
+for this_member in lobby_members:

 # Make sure this isn't your Steam ID

-if MEMBERS['steam_id'] != STEAM_ID:
+if this_member['steam_id'] != steam_id:

 # Close the P2P session